|Key figures Impact story|

 The bank has been forward looking in terms of adapting to the changes in the financial sector both locally and internationally.
 Over the years NMB has aligned its business structure for the financial inclusion of the deprived sectors through alliances with international agencies.
 The bank has opened a representative office in Malaysia to promote bilateral trade between the two countries.
 NMB Bank also has plans to open representative offices in other countries to promote trade and banking transactions.

-NMB Bank is on track to achieving the NRB specified capital base of NPR.
-8 Billion within the stipulated time.
-The bank has already submitted its detailed plan of achieving this target to Nepal Rastra Bank.
-With a plan in place, and strong capital base, NMB Bank aims to establish itself as one of the top five commercial banks in the Nepalese financial market within a short period of time.
+With a strategic plan in place, and strong capital base, NMB Bank aims to establish itself as one of the top five commercial banks in the Nepalese financial market within a short period of time.

 The Board of Directors includes: